fscorrupt/awesome-stars/README.md

 ## Python

+- [JoKerIsCraZy/MediaTrend-Scraper](https://github.com/JoKerIsCraZy/MediaTrend-Scraper) - The MediaTrend Scraper is an intelligent companion script designed to automate and enhance your Sonarr and Radarr media management workflow.
 - [justin025/onthespot](https://github.com/justin025/onthespot) - A GUI music downloader for Apple Music, Bandcamp, Deezer, Qobuz, Spotify, Tidal, and More
 - [soggy8/music-downloader](https://github.com/soggy8/music-downloader) - 🎵 Search Spotify and download music from YouTube to your Navidrome server with automatic metadata tagging
 - [the-useless-one/pywerview](https://github.com/the-useless-one/pywerview) - A (partial) Python rewriting of PowerSploit's PowerView